yokodev/chocolatin/README.md

 ### How i can override linter rules ?

-- For TypeScript, just make .tslint file.
+- For TypeScript, just make tslint.json file.
 - For JavaScript, Babel or Jsx/JsxFp, you can't.

 We will do later fix on loaders to make them more configurable.